ellispax/Online-Exam-Sys/README.md

 ### Setup

 1. Clone this repository to your local machine.
+2. Navigate to the Back-End Branch for the Django App.
-2. Navigate to the project's root directory in a terminal or command prompt.
+3. Navigate to the project's root directory in a terminal or command prompt.
-3. Install the required Python packages by running `pip install -r requirements.txt`.
+4. Install the required Python packages by running `pip install -r requirements.txt`.
-4. Create a new database by running `python manage.py migrate`.
+5. Create a new database by running `python manage.py migrate`.
-5. (Optional) Create a superuser account by running `python manage.py createsuperuser`.
+6. (Optional) Create a superuser account by running `python manage.py createsuperuser`.
-6. Navigate to the `frontend` directory and run `npm install`.
+7. Navigate to the `frontend` directory and run `npm install`.
-7. Run `ng serve` to start the Angular development server.
+8. Run `ng serve` to start the Angular development server.

 ### Usage

 To use the application, follow these steps:

 1. Start the Django development server by running `python manage.py runserver`.
-2. Navigate to the Back-End Branch for the Django App
-3. Open your web browser and navigate to `http://localhost:8000/`.
+2. Open your web browser and navigate to `http://localhost:4200/`.
 4. Create a new account or log in with an existing one.
 5. Create a new exam by clicking the "Create Exam" button.
 6. Add questions and answer options to the exam.